airtap/airtap/doc/using-with-travis-matrix.md

-# using zuul with travis matrix
+# using airtap with travis matrix

-To set up Travis using the matrix feature with Zuul, you can take advantage of the command line flags to launch tests for an individual browser.
-Here is an example of usage: `zuul --browser-name chrome --browser-version 29 --browser-platform="Windows 2008" test/index.js`.
-When using the browser flags, all other configuration is read from the `.zuul.yml` config.
+To set up Travis using the matrix feature with Airtap, you can take advantage of the command line flags to launch tests for an individual browser.
+Here is an example of usage: `airtap --browser-name chrome --browser-version 29 --browser-platform="Windows 2008" test/index.js`.
+When using the browser flags, all other configuration is read from the `.airtap.yml` config.

 To use the flags in your `.travis.yml` file, you can set up a simple configuration with environmental variables.
 Below is the relevant piece of a Makefile `test` task that runs node tests if the `BROWSER_NAME` variable is not defined.
-Otherwise it runs tests with Zuul using the individual browser represented by the `BROWSER_NAME` and `BROWSER_VERSION` variables.
+Otherwise it runs tests with Airtap using the individual browser represented by the `BROWSER_NAME` and `BROWSER_VERSION` variables.

 ```
 test:
-	@if [ "x$(BROWSER_NAME)" = "x" ]; then make test-node; else make test-zuul; fi
+	@if [ "x$(BROWSER_NAME)" = "x" ]; then make test-node; else make test-airtap; fi

 test-node:
 	@./node_modules/.bin/mocha \
 		--reporter $(REPORTER) \
 		test/index.js

-test-zuul:
+test-airtap:
-	@./node_modules/zuul/bin/zuul \
+	@./node_modules/airtap/bin/airtap \
 			--browser-name $(BROWSER_NAME) \
 			--browser-version $(BROWSER_VERSION) \
 			test/index.js